Cooperative oligopoly games with boundedly rational firms: Results

+\noi \textbf{Proof} Consider two markets: in the first market there are $n$ firms and the deviant coalition $S$ has $s$ members and in the second there are $n+k$ firms and $S$ has $s+k$ members.
+Consider a number $j$ of outside coalitions.
+Notice that in the first market, $j$ runs from 1 up to $n-s$; in the second market, $j$ runs from 1 up to $n+k-(s+k)=n-s$ again.
+The total profits of $j$ outside coalitions under the first market are equal to their total profits under the second market.
+This is due to the constant returns to scale assumption.
+In both cases, these profits are $\Pi_j$.
+Hence

+\vsp\noi Moreover for each $j$, $q_s(f)$ and $q_i^j(f)$ are constant under the two markets (again due to constant returns to scale): namely, the quantity of $S$ when it has $s$ members and the market has $n$ firms is equal to its quantity when $S$ has $s+k$ members and the market has $n+k$ firms; the same holds for $q_i^j(f)$ and by consequence for $Q_j(f)$.
+Combining this fact with (10) and (\ref{fff worth S}) proves the result.

 \vsp\noi The intuition behind Lemma 1 is clear.
-Let $S_{+k}$ denote a deviant coalition that has $s+k$ players in a game with $n+k$ players.
-Then $S_{+k}$ faces the number $n+k-s-k=n-s$ of outsiders, which is equal to the number of outsiders that a coalition with $s$ members faces in a game with $n$ players.
-Hence the two coalitions face the same set of potential coalition structures and thus have the same value.
+If coalition $S$ has $s+k$ members in a market with $n+k$ firms, it faces $n+k-(s+k)=n-s$ outsiders.
+This equals the number of outsiders that $S$ faces when it has $s$ members in a market with $n$ firms.
+Hence $S$ faces the same set of potential coalition structures.

-An almost immediate implication of Lemma \ref{population} is the monotonicity of $v^n(S)$ in $s=|S|$.
+\vsp\noi An almost immediate implication of Lemma 1 is the monotonicity of $v^n(s)$ in $s$.